Two Kooks » ALL RECIPES » Salad Recipes » Panzanella Salad Recipe with Grilled Chicken

 Rate this recipe here

-We're grilling crusty bread, chicken and peppers for this Panzanella salad recipe.
-Then combining them with fresh tomatoes, cucumbers, green onions, herbs and a zesty dressing to create a beautiful tasty bread salad.
-What a perfect spring/summer meal or potluck dish.
+We're grilling crusty bread, chicken and peppers for this Panzanella Toscana.
+Then tossing them with fresh tomatoes, cucumbers, green onions, herbs and a zesty dressing to create a beautiful and delicious bread salad.

 Prep Time15 minutes